 This bodes well for the future of the sector, ‘transport is one of the most polluting sectors in the UK, this is why we have introduced the Low Emission Vehicles Expo at the event for the first time this year, and we were over the moon to have Top Gear in attendance.’

-The future in renewable energy
+The future in renewable energy for farms

 The next few years for farms appear challenging.
 There are some fantastic opportunities for rural businesses wanting to future-proof and to drive change.
 The event showcased the most innovative diversification options available in one space over two days.